PostHog/posthog.com/contents/blog/the-posthog-array-1-29-0.md

 From jumping from a conversion drop-off in a funnel to identifying paths ending in a desired action, you will be able to fully understand the paths of your users.
 We're introducing a lot of additional features such as:

-- Select up to 20 steps
+- The ability to select up to 20 steps
-- Fined-grained controls on what paths to show
+- Fine-grained controls on what paths to show
 - Grouping paths through wildcards

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_29_0-paths-advanced.png" alt="" />

 <br />

 > 🎁 Some of these new features require a PostHog Scale or Enterprise license.
-[Learn more](/pricing)
+[Learn more](/pricing).

 ### Multivariate support in feature flags